British Citizenship & UK Naturalisation Solicitors

 Naturalisation is the method by which a foreign national who is settled in the UK may acquire British citizenship.

 For most people, becoming a citizen by naturalisation is not overly complicated.
-However, it is important to note that the Home Office may choose to refuse an application for naturalisation even where the applicant meets all the legal requirements.
-So, it is advisable to seek professional legal advice from a UK based firm of solicitors that has experience of naturalisation and British citizen visa requirements before you apply.
+However, it is important to note that the Home Office may choose to refuse an application for naturalisation even where the applicant meets all the legal requirements for British citizenship.

 British citizenship by registration